 - A. Coffee needs to be available in high school cafeterias for the teachers and staff members who rely on it. - B. Because of its bitter taste, most teenagers are unlikely to consume coffee, whether or not it is served in their high school cafeterias. - C. Teenagers will be exposed to coffee elsewhere, so it is important that they learn to consume it in school, with self-control and moderation. - D. It is the parents' job, not the school's, to determine whether their teenagers should consume caffeine.

-J-D' Σ-Β' 3-∀' τ-Β' 2-C
+1-D' 5-B' 3-Y' 4-B' 2-C Answer Key:

 DOCUMENT: Critique an Argument

 ARGUMENT